appseconnect/docs/_posts/Package Documents/Package-Document-Template.md

 However, this package also used Technology Application.
 Check out our [Technology Connectors](https://docs.appseconnect.com/connectors/Overview-of-technology-connectors/) in order to view the authentication mechanism of the Technology Applications used in this package.

-**Note: This will be used only when both the Prepackaged and a Technology Application is used.**
+**Tips: This will be used only when both the Prepackaged and a Technology Application is used.**